 The time has come for the Pentagon to flip the expectations about its use of cloud, said Chris Lynch, director of the Defense Digital Service team leading the procurement.

-“We want to bend the Department of Defense around the commercial cloud,” Lynch said, meaning the department wants to adapt to embrace the exisiting strengths of the expansive commercial cloud and not limit that with excessive customization.
+“We want to bend the Department of Defense around the commercial cloud,” Lynch said, meaning the department wants to adapt to embrace the existing strengths of the expansive commercial cloud and not limit that with excessive customization.
 “I can’t make that point enough.
 We want it here, and we want it out in those austere environments.
 We want to bring this to the warfighter.”

 The department plans to use a full-and-open competition to award a single indefinite delivery, indefinite quantity contract, though that could change depending on industry’s response to the draft solicitation, contracting officer Chandra Brooks said at the event.